My right eye is bigger than the left one. Why?

 2. Rub your palms against each other and then give that heat to your closed eyes.
 You can do this 5 to 7 times a day.

-3. Consume a diet rich in vitamin A like carrot, orange, papaya, mango, milk, etc. As vitamin A is good for eyes.
+3. Consume a diet rich in vitamin A like carrots, oranges, papaya, mango, milk, etc. Vitamin A is good for the eyes.

 4. Sleep adequately, for at least 6 to 8 hours a day.